Dan555-33/coastal-guitar-tuition/README.md

 ![index page](screenshots/lighthouse-studio.png)

 Overall performance evaluated by lighthouse is very good and evetyhing is withing the green range.
 There was initially and issue with the index page returning a performance value of 72.
 Lighthouse indicated it was an issue with Font Awesome icons which were on the headings First Lesson Feee and Everyone Welcome.
 I immediately decided to remove these as the icons added nothing extra that the pictures above.
 Immediately upon removing them and re-running throught lighthouse the perfomance increased to 92% which is a good acceptable figure.

+## **User Story Testing**

+## Testing User Stories from UX planning**

+1. As a First Time Visitor, I want to be able to see the purpose of the site.

+* As soon as you land on the index page you are greeted with the words 'Welcome To Coastal Guitar Tuition'.
+There is zero ambiguity in this welcome statement and whet you are being welcomed to.
+The company logo is also in to top left hand corner which also states the company name.
+Scrolling fown the home age, the last section 'What We Have To Offer', is clear and concise as to ther services being provided.

+2. As a First Time Visitor, I want to be able to navigate throughout the site with ease.

+* Navigation throught the site, whether on mobile or desktop/laptp is straight forward.
+The utilisation of a bootstrap nabar allows this to happen with ease.
+Links are easy to see, are clearly labelled and every page is uniform in relation to the nvvigation links in the navbar.

+3. As a First Time Visitor, I want to be able to find the services you provide with ease.

+* Services are briefly detailed on the home page.
+The user can either use the nav bar to find out additonal information about the services provided or there is a 'Read More' button for each service on the home page.

+4. As a First Time Visitor, I want to be able to find a price list with ease.

+* Price lists are located on thier relative pages.
+Prices for tuition can be found on the tuition page prices for guitar maintenance can be located on in the maintenance page.
+Prices are listed in bullet form for ease of reading.

+5. As a First Time Visitor, I want to be able to contact you with ease

+* Links to all social media accounts are in the footer of every page.
+Users can contact any any social media platform.
+Alternatively the phone number and address are provided on the studio page.

+6. As a First Time Visitor, I want to be able to visit/follow you on social media
+* As

 ## Bugs